The Best Plot Structure for Writing a Romantic Comedy

 The perfect mixture of romance and humour, romantic comedies are the ideal escapist genre.
 They remind us of the fun and drama of being in love, full of warmth, hilarious misunderstandings, and probably a sassy best friend.
 The most important element is a sense of fun, and this plot structure will guide you through writing a romantic comedy from start to finish.

-Plotting tools are one of our most requested features.
-We’d love to build and integrate a solution directly into Novlr, but to help you along your way until that happens, we’ll be looking at some of the most popular story structures and breaking down how to use them to their fullest effect.
-You’ll be able to access the full repository here as we release them, complete with downloadable templates to use in your next Novlr project.
+Plotting tools are one of our most requested features, and it’s definitely on our agenda for the future.
+But to help you along your way until that happens, we’ve put together a repository of some of the most popular story structures, breaking down how to use them to their fullest effect.
+Each of them includes a downloadable template to use in your next Novlr project.
 Just import it into your novel, and you’ll have all the information at your fingertips.

 Introduce your protagonist, the world they inhabit, as well as their motivation for change.
 Act 1 will make up 25% of your story and should include a setup, hook, and an inciting incident.